fran-galic/Design-Patterns/README.md

    - **Highlight**: *Lab 4 – Custom Paint Application*
      This lab was essentially building my own "Paint"-like software, combining multiple design patterns into a working GUI program.
 It represents the most complex and comprehensive assignment in the course.

-> Each lab has its own dedicated subdirectory with source code and a detailed README.

 ---